 Many American health insurance policies exclude overseas travel, but not all do, so it's best to call and ask.
 Maybe you already have health cover in Thailand!

 Second, does your credit card provide any travel insurance?

-A lot of credit cards do provide some travel insurance for Thailand, though usually it's fairly basic and doesn't cover the most important things like emergency medical care.
-Still, it's worth checking to see!
+A lot of credit cards do provide some travel insurance for Thailand as a bonus service, though usually it's fairly basic and doesn't cover the most important things like emergency medical care.
+Still, it's worth checking to see.

 Third, do you already have rental car coverage?

 Your auto policy and/or your credit card may provide some coverage for rental cars in Thailand, reducing the value proposition of buying a separate travel insurance policy in Thailand.

 The Best Travel Insurance: What I Personally Buy